Documentation

 "explorer.sortOrder": "mixed"

-git commit -m "Initial Commit" && git push -u origin main
+README file.git remote add origin <url>git commit -m "Initial Commit" && git push -u origin main (substitute master for main if needed)

 +++